riconaef/A-webapplication-with-a-machine-learning-pipeline/README.md

 ## Results<a name="results"></a>
 At the website there are plotted two graphs to give an overview over the dataset.
 The first is a pie plot to show the relative amount of the different categories.
 The second plot shows the amount of the three genres 'direct', 'social' and 'news' for each category.

+By typing in a sentence or a word into the empty entry box, some related categories are popping up green.
+It is not working for all sentences or words.
+This might be due to the lack of training data.

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>
 I thank figure8 for offering the data.